aledecicco/english-programming-language/README.md

 # Possible improvements:
 - Infer variable aliases from their types in titles
+- Optional aliases in function parameters and `ForEach` iterators
 - Use `each` for generators in function arguments
 - Find a better syntax for specifying function return types
 - Use maps instead of lists for variable references and values in the evaluator